eratio08/springone-essentials/2023/day01.md

 Spring AOT processing is one solution to move steps from runtime to compile time.
 Feels like Micronaut and we should check this out.
 AOT processed spring apps can be turned into native images.
-Project Leyden, spec fpr well-defined static image variants (from openJDK initiative).
+Project Leyden, spec for well-defined static image variants (from openJDK initiative).
 Project CRaC (Coordinated Restore at Checkpoint) warmed-up HotSpot JVM snapshot. (also openJDK project) Virtual threads with project loom.
 Virtual Threads are attached to a platform threads, when ever it blocks it's detached from the carrier thread.